| JD Edwards ReportsJD Edwards reported earnings for FY '02 above analyst estimates.

 numbers last quarter (apparently) just by cutting out travel and

+consulting contracts.
 So it's hard to see that they won't make their numbers, though just how will

 always remain shrouded in mystery.
 We have recently seen SAP